 Introduction

 This protocol provides standardized data collection on the associated biodiversity found living within an oyster reef.
-Here, the use of “bio-boxes” of a known size are deployed on the reef 1.5 – 2 months prior to sampling and allowed to be colonized by resident mobile invertebrate fauna.
-Details are given on how to construct cost-eﬀective bio-boxes but in general, these can be constructed of the practitioner’s choice but must have a known area such that data can be reported as individuals m-2.
+Here, the use of “bio-boxes” of a known size are deployed on the reef 1.5 – 2 months prior to sampling and allowed to be colonized by resident mobile macrofauna (crabs, shrimp, etc.).Details are given on how to construct cost-eﬀective bio-boxes but these can be constructed of the practitioner’s choice though must have a known area such that data can be reported as individuals per meter2.
 Post-processing requirements include identification and enumeration of associated fauna done in the lab.